wabson/share-import-export/README.txt

 This will remove ALL the users from the local file users-file.json.
 Use this with extreme caution!

   python purge-users.py users-file.json --username=username --password=username --url=username

+To remove only a few selected users, add the --users=user1,user2 flag to the command.

 Troubleshooting
 ===============